 In recent weeks, the accounts of a number of Iranian Revolutionary Guard commanders were blocked on the social media platform Instagram.
 This action followed the recent designation by the US government of the Iranian Revolutionary Guard Corps (IRGC) as a ‘terrorist organisation’.

-Shortly after these takedowns occurred, ARTICLE 19’s Programme Officer and spokesperson on digital rights in Iran, Mahsa Alimardani, was interviewed by BBC Persian.
+Shortly after these takedowns occurred, ARTICLE 19’s Programme Officer and expert on digital rights in Iran, Mahsa Alimardani, was interviewed by BBC Persian.
 During the interview she expressed concerns at Facebook’s processes and a demand for greater clarity on the application of governments requirements on terrorist designations.
 In so doing she explained ARTICLE 19’s broader commitment to highlight and recognize the many human rights violations of the Iranian state, often at the hands of the Revolutionary Guards.

 ARTICLE 19 has previously raised concerns about Instagram’s parent company Facebook’s transparency regarding content takedowns and blocking of accounts.